yetanalytics/figwheel-worker-example/README.md

 # figwheel-worker-example

-FIXME: Write a one-line description of your library/project.

-## Overview

-FIXME: Write a paragraph about the library/project and highlight its goals.
+This project demonstrates the usage of Figwheel with a web worker.

 ## Setup

 To get an interactive development environment run:

-    lein figwheel
+    lein figwheel dev dev-worker

 and open your browser at [localhost:3449](http://localhost:3449/).
 This will auto compile and send all changes to the browser without the